 If you don’t like one of your pours, you can always scrape the paint off the canvas before it dries and try again later.
 That’s it for this DIY Paint over an Old Canvas with an Acrylic Pour tutorial.
 Good Luck on your pour. 🙂

-Looking for another pour tutorial??
-Check out my popular Pour on Two Canvases video, then head here to see the full DIY Wall Art tutorial and all of the pictures from that pour.
+Looking for another acrylic paint pour tutorial??
+Check out my popular DIY Acrylic Paint Pouring Wall Art tutorial and all of the pictures from that pour.

 Looking for more easy DIY home decor?
 Check out this Easy DIY Resin Tray Tutorial and Video.